 The AVP workshops rely on a team comprising a mix of community and inmate facilitators.
 Inmate facilitators are indispensable for the credibility and personal experiences they bring to the inmate participants of a workshop.
 And the facilitators themselves, both inside and outside, experience great growth and learning.

-Watch a real prison workshop in action here!
+Watch real prison workshops in action here!

 2002-2005 Study Delaware Maximum Security Prison